 Generally, this occurs when brokers have not received any instructions from their customers.
 In these cases, the brokers, as the holders of record, are permitted to vote on "routine" matters only, but not on other matters.
-Shares for which brokers have not received instructions from their customers will only be permitted to vote on the following proposal:
+If you are a beneficial owner whose shares are held of record by a broker, then your broker has discretionary voting authority to vote your shares on the following proposal:

-• The ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2023.
+The ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for fiscal year 2023.